MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 - If you enable this setting, reparse point scanning will be enabled.

-- If you disable or do not configure this setting, reparse point scanning will be disabled.
+- If you disable or don't configure this setting, reparse point scanning will be disabled.
 <!-- Scan_DisableReparsePointScanning-Description-End -->

 <!-- Scan_DisableReparsePointScanning-Editable-Begin -->